 Public Protection / Danger To Society

 According to the penal code, public safety is the primary consideration for bail.
-Whether or not the person was cooperative with law enforcement and whether they are a danger to themselves or society plays a role in determining the amount of the bail bond.
+Whether or not the person was cooperative with law enforcement and whether they are a danger to themselves or society plays a role in determining the amount of the bail bonds.
 More danger = higher bail.
+If you don’t have readily available funds for the bail amount, you may seek the services of a bail bonds agency.

 Seriousness Of The Crime